WHAT IS OUR MISSION?

-The California Office of Traffic Safety's mission is to effectively and efficiently administer traffic safety grants while fostering partnerships to deliver innovative programs that reduce traffic deaths, injuries, and economic losses.
+The Office of Traffic Safety’s mission is to effectively and efficiently administer traffic safety grants while fostering partnerships to deliver innovative programs that reduce traffic deaths, injuries, and economic losses.

 WHAT IS OUR VISION?

 What We Do

 The grants support planning to identify highway safety problems, provide start up “seed” money for new programs, and give new direction to existing safety programs.
 The funds are intended to create and help sustain innovative programs at the state and local level, and leverage commitments of state, local, and private resources.
 OTS also mounts public awareness campaigns and acts as a primary traffic safety resource in order to enlist the help of the general public and the media encouraging traffic safety.

 OTS strives to be results-oriented in all that we do and to be a thought-leader in the traffic safety arena.
 We proactively respond to emerging traffic safety issues through innovative and evidential-based programs and technologies.
 Through public-private partnerships with key stakeholders, we work more effectively and continue to explore methods that enable traffic safety practitioners to do their jobs more efficiently.